 Keeping the Arts Alive

-Collaborating with art museums, dance companies, choirs, and symphonies we can keep the arts alive through arts access programs.
+Collaborating with art museums, dance companies, choirs, and symphonies we can keep the arts alive and an important component of quality of care.

 Through arts access programming, we can keep the arts alive for those living with dementia and their care partners.